jstedfast/MimeKit/README.md

 Now that you have a rough idea of how a message is structured and how to interpret various MIME nodes, the next step is learning how to traverse the MIME tree using MimeKit.

+For your convenience, MimeKit's `MimeMessage` class has two properties that can help you get the `text/plain` or `text/html` version of the message body.
+These are `TextBody` and `HtmlBody`, respectively.

+Keep in mind, however, that at least with the `HtmlBody` property, it may be that the HTML part is a child of a `multipart/related`, allowing it to refer to images and other types of media that are also contained within that `multipart/related` entity.
+This property is really only a convenience property and is not a really good substitute for traversing the MIME structure yourself so that you may properly interpret related content.

 ### Traversing a MimeMessage

 The `MimeMessage.Body` is the top-level MIME entity of the message.
 Generally, it will either be a